ivanamihalek/oggeyman/README.md

  [Theora](http://www.theora.org/) video encoding has a reputation of being unfriendly to [ARM](https://en.wikipedia.org/wiki/ARM_architecture) architectures, used in all major mobile platforms.
 Several years ago Robin Watts provided a well needed speedup using pieces of native assembly code
  ([Theorarm](http://wss.co.uk/pinknoise/theorarm/)).
 Oggeyman takes that implementation and ties it together with mapping onto [OpenGL](https://en.wikipedia.org/wiki/OpenGL) [Texture](https://www.opengl.org/wiki/Texture), in a piece of C++ code.

-Test file credit: Cirillo, M via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:A-new-surgical-ventricular-restoration-technique-to-reset-residual-myocardiums-fiber-orientation-1750-1164-3-6-S1.ogv).
+Test file credit: Polar_orbit.ogg from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Polar_orbit.ogg).

 ## Prerequisites ##
 [GNU toolchain](https://en.wikipedia.org/wiki/GNU_toolchain) (gcc, g++, and make in particular; though I suspect it should not be too hard to move to other toolchains) for compilation of a generic executable.